LolyxMoon/N.OVA/README.md

 ### The Solution

-N.OVA addresses this gap by combining purpose-built AI tooling with blockchain-native data, introducing the first modular AI identity system designed specifically for Web3 users.
+Nouwa addresses this gap by combining purpose-built AI tooling with blockchain-native data, introducing the first modular AI identity system designed specifically for Web3 users.

 ---